 If you’re in the market for that kind of solution, my list below should be a good place to start.
 I start with what I consider the most enterprise-ready solution.
 But after that, I just provide the basics on various tools, so that you can take a look and see if any of the solutions better suit your needs.
 Ideally, your final choice will be the result of conversations across your IT department to pinpoint what exactly you need and what would be helpful in resolving day-to-day issues that AD isn’t equipped to handle on its own.

-Here’s the Active Directory tools I think you should consider in 2019:
+Here’s the Active Directory tools I think you should consider:

 SolarWinds Access Rights Manager (ARM) is the right Active Directory tool for you if you really want to up your game on AD monitoring and management.
 With ARM you can monitor AD and group policy, track changes around access management, and get visibility into user access for better internal security.
 Provision and deprovision users more quickly, too.